David Fincher (USA, 1962) debuted with the third (very mediocre) installment of the "Alien" saga: Alien 3 (1992).

 E` una donna praticamente

-Seven (1995) is a gory thriller bordering on the metaphysical and the psychological.
+Seven (1995), written by Andrew Kevin Walker, is a gory thriller bordering on the metaphysical and the psychological.

 In the process, Fincher creates one of the most disgusting, hateful, repulsive